 Whether you are new to the college or know your way around, we have a variety of services designed to help you succeed.
 We're here for you every step of the way.

 At Rock Valley College, you're not just a number.
 Our highly respected faculty have master's degrees, doctorates and real-world experience.
 You won't be competing for attention in a huge lecture hall.
 Our average class size is 21, so you'll get a chance to interact, challenge and be challenged by your instructors.

 The Estelle M. Black Library at Rock Valley College features over 91,000 book volumes and more than 650 periodicals, and access to the interlibrary loan system.
 It also features spaces for individual and group study, and if you get thirsty, there's a coffee shop in the lobby!

 Have fun.
 Try stuff.
 RVC gives you opportunities to get involved.
 There are lots of student activities to choose from.
 We offer more than 20 clubs and organizations.
 Try your hands at student government.
 Join the staff of our campus newspaper.
 What's it going to be?

 The Office Professional Program allows students to focus on one of four areas of office administration: General office, medical office, legal office, or office software application professionals.
-Under the guidance of the Associate Dean of Business/CIS, students will be able to tailor a program that meets their unique needs.
+Under the guidance of the Associate Dean of Business/CIS or Academic Chair, students will be able to tailor a program that meets their unique needs.
 Students may also meet with an academic advisor to develop an academic plan.

 Graduates from the Program find jobs as administrative assistants, administrative secretaries, and office assistants in a variety of office settings.